sahithyandev/s2/src/content/docs/data-structures-and-algorithms/data-structures/06-graph.md

 ### Path

 A sequence of vertices where each adjacent pair is connected by an edge.
+Number of edges in a path is the length of the graph.

 #### Simple path